 Recipe Testers’ Reviews

 OH MY GOODNESS!!
 These red chile pork tamales were delicious!
-Despite my feeble attempt of wrapping, folding, and tying, these red chile pork tamales looked wonderful!!
+Despite my feeble attempt at wrapping, folding, and tying, these red chile pork tamales looked terrific!!
+And they tasted absolutely fantastic.

-The taste of corn was a perfect balance with the seasoned red chile pork.
-The mixture of chile powder and salt was the perfect amount.
+The taste of the corn perfectly balanced the seasoned red chile pork.
+The mixture of chile powder and salt was the ideal amount.
 Once the pork was covered with chile salt and had come to room temperature, I popped everything in the oven and roasted it for about 4 1/2 hours.
 I removed it from the oven and let it rest until cool enough to handle, a little over an hour.

-After covering the peppers with hot water and letting them sit for 30 minutes, I threw them in my food processor along with the garlic, cumin, and salt.
-The addition of the water really helped to loosen the mixture up and turned it into a sauce-like consistency.
-I poured it into the pot and stirred constantly.
-It didn’t change color or thicken up much at all.
+After covering the peppers with hot water and letting them sit for 30 minutes, I threw them in my food processor with garlic, cumin, and salt.
+The addition of the water helped loosen the mixture and turned it sauce-y.
+I poured the sauce into the pot and stirred constantly.
+It didn’t change color or thicken up much.

-While the meat was cooling, I soaked the husks in the sink.
-I weighed them down and soaked them for a little over an hour.
-I also made the dough during the meat cooling period.
+While the meat was cooling, I weighted the husks in water in the sink for about an hour to soften.
+I also made the dough at this time.
 I used shortening instead of lard.
-The dough came together very nicely although it was a very large amount.
+The dough came together very nicely, although it was a large amount.

-I cleared my counter and lined up the meat, husks, and dough in a nice row with my steamer pot to the right.
+I cleared my counter and lined up the meat, husks, and dough in a row with my steamer pot to the right.
 Here comes the “fun” part.
-Being that I have never made tamales, I totally went by the directions on how to spread and fill the husks.
-My husks were nice and soft but when I would spread the dough, the husks tore.
+Since I’ve never made tamales, I followed the directions on spreading and filling the husks.
+My husks were nicely softened, but when I went to spread the dough, the husks tore.

-The addition of the meat was fairly easy, but the wrapping part was a fiasco!
-I did my best to just take my time and carefully fill and wrap.
-I tried wrapping them up with the strips of husk, but after a few, I just stopped trying to tie.
-Some of my tamales were fuller than others and they were in no way uniform but I kept on filling.
+Adding the meat was pretty easy, but the wrapping part was a fiasco!
+I did my best to take my time and carefully fill and wrap.
+I tried wrapping them up with the strips of husk, but after a few, I just stopped trying to tie them.
+Some of my tamales were fuller than others, and they were in no way uniform, but I kept on filling them.

-My pot was full after 3 dozen and I had plenty of dough and meat left over.
-I steamed them for 55 minutes, until the dough pulled away easily from the husks.
-I removed the steamer basket from the heat and let them rest while I finished cleaning up my unbelievable mess.
+After stuffing three dozen, my pot was full, and I had plenty of dough and meat left over.
+I steamed the tamales for 55 minutes until the dough pulled away easily from the husks.
+I removed the steamer basket from the heat and let the tamales rest while I finished cleaning up.

-Next time I probably would really have to consider cutting the recipe in half…and invite friends and family over to help devour the red tamales!
+Next time, I probably will have to consider cutting the recipe in half and inviting friends and family over to help cook and devour the tamales!

 1. 5 stars